INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_wrap_up_quiz.md

 +++

-Now, we will create a predictive model that uses all available sensor measurements such as cadence and heart-rate.
+Now, we will create a predictive model that uses all available sensor measurements such as cadence (the speed at which a cyclist turns pedals measured in rotation per minute) and heart-rate (the number of beat per minute of the heart of the cyclist while exercising).
 Also, we will use a non-linear regressor, a [`sklearn.ensemble.HistGradientBoostingRegressor`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.HistGradientBoostingRegressor.html).
 Fix the number of maximum iterations to 1000 (`max_iter=1_000`) and activate